The Sweet: Andy Scott's Sweet (1985–present)

 Mal McNulty, now lead vocalist, departed in 1994, though he would return briefly that year to fill in for Jeff Brown on bass (as he would again in 1995 as lead singer for a few dates while Rocky Newton subbed on bass).
 Sweet's former keyboard men Gary Moberley and Ian Gibbons also did fill-in jaunts with the group that year, as did Chris Goulstone.
 Chad Brown (ex-Lionheart; no relation to Jeff) was the new front man.
 Glitz Blitz and Hitz, a new studio album of re-recorded Sweet hits, was released during this period.

 In 1996 Mann left to take a job in television and Gibbons came back for a short time before Steve Grant (ex-The Animals) became the permanent keyboardist.
 When Chad Brown quit in 1998 after developing a throat infection, Jeff Brown assumed lead vocals and bass duties.
 After this, the band was stable again for the next five years.

-The mid-2000s would bring further confusing shake-ups and rotations.
+The mid-2000s brought further rotations.
 Tony O'Hora (ex-Onslaught, Praying Mantis) replaced Brown as lead vocalist in 2003.
 Ian Gibbons came back for a third stint as fill-in keyboardist in June 2005 for a gig in the Faroe Islands.
 O'Hora decided to split to take a teaching job in late 2005.
 Grant then jumped from keyboards to lead vocals and bass as Phil Lanzon returned on keyboards for a tour of Russia and Germany in October/November.
 New singer Mark Thompson Smith (ex-Praying Mantis) joined in November 2005 for some Swedish gigs, while Jo Burt (ex-Black Sabbath) was temporary bass player.
 Tony Mills (ex-Shy) was slated to be Sweet's new singer in early 2006 but failed to work out and left after six shows in Denmark.
 At this point, O'Hora came back as fill in front man and then Grant did another turn himself as the singer/bassist (Steve Mann depped on keyboards) until the group finally landed a new permanent front man when Peter Lincoln (ex-Sailor) arrived in July 2006.
 The line-up then consisted of Scott, Bisland, Grant and Lincoln.